The House Fly: How Long Do Flies Live?

 The common housefly has a fancy scientific name – the Musca domestica.
 You might be wondering what that Latin translates to, and I have an underwhelming answer for you.
 It means domestic fly.
 These small pests have been plaguing people for centuries, from Central Texas to Timbuktu.
 Fortunately, we’ve learned enough about flies to ensure we don’t have to live with them in the numbers that our ancestors did, and we’ll talk about what modern pest control can do to help with that.

-Unfortunately, flies aren’t only a nuisance.
-Far from harmless, they’re a health hazard.
-That’s because they are born in places full of things that are bad for us, and they live to harvest and subsist on things that are bad for us.
+Unfortunately, flies aren’t only a nuisance, they’re a health hazard.
+They are born and live to harvest things that are bad for us.
 Flies are a disease vector.
-This means they transport and spread things that make humans sick.
-They carry dangerous organisms in their mouth and on their hairs.
-They also excrete organisms that are bad for us.
-They aren’t classified as hosts because they are never infected by anything they carry.
-They’re called “mechanical vectors” because they carry pathogens like those responsible for salmonella, cholera, and tuberculosis (to name a few) without actually transmitting them.
+Meaning they transport and spread things that make humans sick.
+They carry dangerous organisms in their mouth and on their hair.
+Flies also excrete organisms that are bad for us. the house fly is classified as a “mechanical vector” because they carry pathogens like those responsible for salmonella, cholera, and tuberculosis without actually transmitting them.

 Modern pest control solutions include insecticides and residual sprays that help make locations unappealing to prospective flies.
 Some aerosols can eliminate them quickly.
 Perhaps the most effective modern pest control solution is the personalized advice of experts.
 Pest control professionals can help show you how to prevent flies and where they can gain access to your home.
 The specialists at 855Bugs have the kind of experience and equipment required to help fly-proof your home.
 They’re always a quick click or phone call away.
 When you sign up for 855Bug’s “Don’t Bug Me Plan” you get access to their expertise year-round – reach out today to protect your home and family from all the pests that call Central Texas home.